awsdocs/aws-iot-docs/developerguide/thing-groups.md

 +

   The number of groups to which a thing can belong is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-limits)\.
-+ You cannot add a thing to more than one group in the same hierarchy\. \(In other words, you cannot add a thing to two groups that share a common parent\.\)
++ You can't add a thing to more than one group in the same hierarchy\. \(In other words, you can't add a thing to two groups that share a common parent\.\)
-+ You cannot rename a group\.
++ You can't rename a group\.
 + Thing group names can't contain international characters, such as û, é and ñ\.
 + You should not use personally identifiable information in your thing group name\.
 The thing group name can appear in unencrypted communications and reports\.
 +  You should not use a colon character \( : \) in a thing group name\.
 The colon character is used as a delimiter by other AWS IoT services and this can cause them to parse strings with thing group names incorrectly\.